serde-rs/serde-rs.github.io/src/codegen.md

 There are two different ways of setting up code generation depending on whether your crate will be used with stable released versions of Rust or with unstable nightly versions.
-The approach intended for the nightly compiler takes advantage of Rust's experimental support for "Macros 1.1" plugins which can only be enabled on nightly: `#![feature(proc_macro)]`.
+The approach intended for the nightly compiler takes advantage of Rust's experimental support for "Macros 1.1" plugins which can only be used on nightly.
 This feature will be stabilized in Rust 1.15 in February 2017.
 The approach intended for the stable compiler instead uses a code generation library called [Syntex](technical-details.md#syntex) and a [Cargo build script](http://doc.crates.io/build-script.html) to write out the generated code to a file and include it into your crate.
 This approach will not be supported after Rust 1.15 in February 2017.